manishsencha/reasy/README.md

 I always do the same thing repeatatively after creating a React app.
 I created the script so that I don't have to do the same thing, basically automating my task.

 ## What's next?
 The script is good enough to use, Although it lacks a few things which I feel can be implemented and I will implement them and update the script.
-You can also contribute to this simple and easy project.
-Just ask yourself what are the things you always do after creating a React app.